IOX-AUXM | Installation, Specs & Features | Geotab

 WARNING!
-Prior to IOX-AUXM installation, read and follow important safety information, including limitations of use, located following these installation instructions.
+Prior to IOX-AUXM installation, read and follow Important Safety Information and Limitations of Use, located at the end of the document.
 Always read and follow all safety information to prevent loss of vehicle control and serious injury.

 Identify and test the connection points for the auxiliaries you wish to monitor.
-Keep in mind, the IOX wiring is limited to a reach of approximately 3 ½ feet from the GO Device mounting location.
+Please note, the IOX wire has a reach of approximately 3.5 feet from the GO Device mounting location.
 Extending the wiring to reach some connection points may be necessary.
-Make the auxiliary connections and secure them using an approved method such as T-tapping.
+Make the auxiliary connections and secure them using an approved method, such as T-tapping.
 Ensure none of the components or wiring interferes with the safe operation of the vehicle.

-Start with the Geotab GO device unplugged from the vehicle.
-Remove the blue IOX expansion port cover on your GO device.
+Unplug the GO device from the vehicle and remove the IOX expansion port cover on your GO device.

-Plug in the 90° USB connector of the IOX to the GO Device.
-Secure the USB connector using a zip tie, being careful not to over tighten it, thereby possibly damaging the USB connector.
+Plug the 90° USB connector from the IOX into the GO device.
+Secure the USB connector using a zip tie.
+Please note that over tightening the zip tie may damage the USB connector.

-Your IOX-AUXM has four inputs and comes configured as Aux 1–4.
-Connect the desired auxiliaries in the vehicle to the IOX-AUXM wires as needed.
-If more than four auxiliaries are required please see Expanding your IOX-AUXM.
+The IOX-AUXM has four inputs — configured and labeled Aux 1–4.
+Connect the desired auxiliaries in the vehicle to the IOX-AUXM wires, as needed.
+If more than four auxiliaries are required please refer to Expanding your IOX-AUXM.

 Aux 1 = Blue Aux 2 = Orange Aux 3 = Green Aux 4 = White

-Once your connections to the IOX-AUXM wiring have been made, connect the GO device and immediately start the vehicle.
+Once you connect the IOX-AUXM to the GO device, plug in the GO device and immediately start the vehicle.
 The GO device will enter debug mode.

-While the GO device is in debug mode, trigger each auxiliary one at a time to allow the IOX-AUXM to learn the inputs.
-Once an input is learned, the GO device will emit the appropriate number of beeps that correspond to the auxiliary number.
-For proper configuration, you must hear the beeps both when the auxiliaries are triggered ON AND Off (e.g. Aux 2 would sound two beeps when triggered ON and then two beeps when triggered OFF).
+While the GO device is in debug mode, trigger each auxiliary one at a time so the IOX-AUXM learns the inputs.
+Once the IOX-AUXM learns an input, the GO device emits a number of beeps corresponding to the auxiliary number.
+For proper configuration, you must hear the beeps when the auxiliaries are triggered both ON AND OFF (e.g. Aux 2 sounds two beeps when triggered ON and then two beeps when triggered OFF).
 Repeat this step until the corresponding beeps are heard on BOTH trigger ON and trigger OFF.